-East Frederick Form-Based Code draft is available for public review.
-Please read carefully the "How to Use Guide" before start reading the code.
+East Frederick Form-Based Code Second draft is available for public review.
+Please read carefully the "How to Use Guide" first.

 - EF-1 - Introduction; Definitions